faizanabidnaqvi/altinndocs/docs/usable-endpoints-1.md

        </soapenv:Body>
     </soapenv:Envelope>

 This will result in sending an SMS to the user which is valid for 20 mins (recheck) of inactivity.
 The SMS will be used for all subsequent authentication for the user.
+This needs to be rechecked whether it is an SMS or some other kind of Pin for AltinnPin

-Response Example:
+**Response Example:**

     <s:Envelope xmlns:s="http://schemas.xmlsoap.org/soap/envelope/">
        <s:Body>